clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 - **auto_start** (*Optional*, boolean): Start the animation playback automatically at boot.
 Defaults to `true`.
 - **duration** (**Required**, [Time](#config-time)): Total duration of a playback cycle (each frame is displayed for an equal amount of time).
 - **repeat_count** (*Optional*, int16 or *forever*): The number of times playback should be repeated.
 Defaults to `forever`.
-- Some style options from [lvgl-styling](#lvgl-styling) for the background rectangle that uses the typical background style properties and the image itself using the image style properties.
+- Some style options from [Style properties](#lvgl-styling) for the background rectangle that uses the typical background style properties and the image itself using the image style properties.

 **Actions:**